aehaldy/le-catfe-openAPI/README.md

           enum: [1, 2, 3, 4, 5]
           example: 4
 ```
-6. Save and the SDK will rebuild, so let's test getting the reviews.
+6. Save and the SDK will rebuild, so let's test getting the reviews!
   - Go to Cats.tsx
+  - Scroll down to the first two TODOs and pull each Cat's `rating` into their Rating value displays, available on the Cat object's `.rating` now.
-  - Scroll down to the TODO and map in the review data that should now be available on the Cat object:
+7. Check that it's working, and then...
+Scroll down to the last TODO and map in the review data that should now be available on the Cat object:
   ```
   {selectedCat?.reviews?.length && selectedCat.reviews?.map(review => (
                         <Grid item>